LASER-UMASS/Diva/README.md

-# TacTok
+# Diva

-The TacTok automated Coq proof script synthesis tool
+In-progress work for the Diva (DIversity in VerificAtion) Coq proof script synthesis tool.

-The TacTok technique and its evaluation are described in [TacTok: Semantics-Aware Proof Synthesis](https://people.cs.umass.edu/~brun/pubs/pubs/First20oopsla.pdf) by Emily First, Yuriy Brun, and Arjun Guha, in Proceedings of the ACM on Programming Languages (PACMPL) Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA) issue, vol. 4, November 2020, pp. 149:1-149:26, doi: [10.1145/3428299](http://dx.doi.org/10.1145/3428299).

-We have made available a replication package for the results in the paper.
-It is a VirtualBox VM: [here](http://doi.org/10.5281/zenodo.4088897).
-This includes the result files, scripts for processing the results, pre-trained models, directions and code for running the pre-trained models, and training examples used in the paper.
-The VM does not support training models.
+The Diva technique is under submission.

-The following are the directions for installation and use of TacTok.
+The following are the directions for installation and use of Diva

 ## 1. Installation

-TacTok operates within the [CoqGym](https://github.com/princeton-vl/CoqGym) learning environment and so modifies their code.
+Diva operates within the [CoqGym](https://github.com/princeton-vl/CoqGym) learning environment and so modifies their code.
 The following are the dependencies and directions to install CoqGym:

 ### Dependencies